mscharrig/book-rental/README.md

 # Tasks
 ## 1. Implement an endpoint to rent books
-Create an API endpoint to rent a book for a user, enforcing validation rules such as availability and updating both the book and rental records accordingly.
+In the **BookRental.Api** project, create an API endpoint to rent a book for a user, enforcing validation rules such as availability and updating both the book and rental records accordingly.

 #### Functional requirements:
 - The endpoint must allow a user to rent a specific book.